 The City of Anaheim receives annual Community Development Block Grant (CDBG), HOME Investment Partnership Program (HOME), Emergency Solutions Grant (ESG) and Housing Opportunity for Persons with AIDS (HOPWA) grant funds from the U.S. Department of Housing and Urban Development (HUD).
-These programs are intended to provide affordable housing, establish and maintain a suitable living environment and expand economic opportunities for low and moderate-income residents.
+These programs are intended to provide affordable housing, establish moderate-income residents.

 Community Development Block Grant (CDBG) Program – The CDBG program provides funding to agencies and businesses that provide a benefit to low and moderate income persons, prevent or eliminate slums and blight, or meet needs having a particular urgency.